microsoft/microsoft-ui-xaml/docs/roadmap.md

 WinUI 3 will release as a series of preview releases throughout 2020, culminating with v3.0 shipping in 2021.

+As we move towards releasing a stable, supported version of WinUI 3, we're looking to transition into a release cadence that includes more frequent pre-releases alongside less frequent stable releases, similar to the release cadence of WinUI 2.x.

 See the image below for a more detailed look at our plans for getting WinUI 3.0 to market:

 ![Winui roadmap](images/winui-roadmap.jpg)